Welcome to today's edition of the Rush 24-7 podcast.

 I think this really gets the nub of it.

-In entertainment, in music, in food, in clothing, and politics, and personal values.
+30 years ago, people like this determined the country's standards in entertainment, in music, in food, in clothing, in politics, in personal values.

-It was you didn't, you didn't say or express cuss words on TV because these people wouldn't watch if you did, and they would turn it off.
+It was you didn't say or express cuss words on TV because these people wouldn't watch if you did, and they would turn it off.

 And they represented the majority of thinking in the country.